 Examples may include: percolation, depinning, loop-erased random walks, sandpiles, Chalker-Coddington network for the integer quantum Hall effect.

 Structural phase transitions are described by unitary theories, which makes them accessible to existing numerical bootstrap methods.
 However, they are challenging because of their intricate group theory and phenomenology.
-First we will review:
+We will review:

 - Necessary group theory tools.